lmatz/scheme/README.md

 A simple scheme interpreter supporting a subset of R5RS

-(in progress, to support garbage collection)
+to support macros like racket (hygiene)